Skechers: How the World's Most Successful Uncool Brand Reached $10 Billion

 Crocs and Skechers are cousins.
 Both were mocked.
 Both became gigantic.
 Both won despite — and arguably because of — fashion criticism.
 Both sell comfort as the core product.
 Both built their businesses on customers the cool-hunting press declared invisible.
 Both reached the same conclusion thirty years apart: that the addressable market for an unfashionable, comfortable shoe at an accessible price is larger than the addressable market for almost anything else in footwear.

-Crocs’ bet is that cultural relevance — engineered through collaborations, celebrity drops, and limited editions — sustains margin even when the product itself is foam.
-Skechers’ bet is that distribution and accessible pricing — engineered through retail breadth, geographic expansion, and product iteration — sustain volume even when the brand has no cultural cachet to defend.
+The strategic question is which approach is more durable.
+Crocs' bet is that cultural relevance — engineered through collaborations and celebrity drops — sustains margin even when the product itself is foam.
+Skechers' bet is that distribution and accessible pricing — engineered through retail breadth and geographic expansion — sustain volume even when the brand has no cultural cachet to defend.

 Why 3G Capital Paid $9.4 Billion

 The September 2025 closing of the $9.4 billion 3G Capital acquisition is, for the footwear industry, the largest transaction in its history.
-For 3G Capital, it is the firm’s most ambitious bet in roughly a decade.
-The deal price would be remarkable on its own.
-The strategic logic behind it is more interesting than the price.
+For 3G Capital, it is the firm's most ambitious bet in roughly a decade.

 3G Capital is the Brazilian private equity firm co-founded by Jorge Paulo Lemann, Carlos Alberto Sicupira, and Marcel Telles in 2004, and now led by Alex Behring and Daniel Schwartz.
 Its track record is the consolidation of consumer-goods franchises into long-hold compounding platforms: Burger King, Tim Hortons, Popeyes (under Restaurant Brands International), Kraft Heinz, Anheuser-Busch InBev.
 The 3G playbook is well known — disciplined cost management, owner-operator leadership, decades-long ownership horizons, and reinvestment into international distribution rather than financial engineering.